JohnWCCI/FortuneTeller/README.md

 	- birth month must be between 1 and 12

 - Ask the user for the user's number of siblings.
-	- age can not be greater then 13
+	- siblings can not be greater then 13

 - Ask the user for the user’s favorite ROYGBIV color.
 	- The ROYGBIV colors are red, orange, yellow, green, blue, indigo, violet.